sarahaime/stock-quote-api/README.md

-This project is done to show my knowledge of back-end web technologies, specifically in Node.js, REST APIs, and decoupled services (microservices).

-# Node.js Challenge
+# Stock Quote Api

 ### Description
-This is a simple API with Node.js that allow users to query [stock quotes](https://www.investopedia.com/terms/s/stockquote.asp).
-It is scaffolded with two Express apps.
+This project features a simple API built with Node.js that allows users to query [stock quotes](https://www.investopedia.com/terms/s/stockquote.asp).
+It is structured using two separate Express applications:

-The project consists of two separate services:

-* A user-facing API that receive requests from registered users asking for quote information.
+- **User-Facing API**: This service handles requests from registered users seeking stock quote information.
-* An internal stock service that queries external APIs to retrieve the requested quote information
+- **Internal Stock Service**: This service queries external APIs to retrieve the requested stock quote data.

+The separation of these services enhances modularity and scalability, making it easier to maintain and extend functionality.

 ### API service